 - Get a SIM card so you can use Uber.
 You can find a sim card and data plan at many vendors in the cities.
 Look for small stores that have phone plans.
 The main companies in Colombia are Claro, Tim, and Movistar.

 - Medellin is known to always be around 75 degrees, but it can actually get hotter, so be prepared.
 When we were in Medellin in August it got up to the high 80s and it was humid.
-Make sure to bring light clothing in case it gets hotter than usual, and a light jacket for the evenings.
+Make sure to bring light clothing in case it gets hotter than usual.
+Don’t forget a light jacket for the evenings.

 - Don’t only spend your time in El Poblado!
 Medellin is an exciting city with so much to see and do.
-El Poblado might be the most comfortable area, but make sure you leave El Poblado and explore more of Medellin.
+El Poblado might be the most comfortable area, but make sure you leave El Poblado and explore more of the city.

 Travel Medical Insurance

 Don’t forget to get a travel insurance policy for your trip!
 SafetyWing offers affordable, flexible, and reliable travel medical insurance that can be purchased ahead of your travels or while you are already traveling.